open-telemetry/opentelemetry.io/content/en/docs/contributing/_index.md

 cSpell:ignore: prepopulated spacewhite
 ---

+This document is related to contributing do documentation.
+If you are looking on how to contribute to the OpenTelemetry project in general see the [OpenTelemetry Contributor Guide](https://github.com/open-telemetry/community/blob/main/CONTRIBUTING.md)
+, which provides details on the Contributor License Agreement and the Code of Conduct.

-You can open an issue about OpenTelemetry documentation, or contribute a change with a pull request (PR) to the
+For documentation, you can open an issue about OpenTelemetry, or contribute a change with a pull request (PR) to the
 [`opentelemetry.io` GitHub repository](https://github.com/open-telemetry/opentelemetry.io).